 She has taught craft workshops and retreats at Split This Rock Poetry Festival: Poetry of Provocation and Witness, Nebraska Writers Guild, Nebraska Book Festival, and Drake University.

-Most recently in 2018, Madeline read in the reading series Imaginary Gardens and An Evening at Mo Java.
+In 2018, Madeline read in the reading series Imaginary Gardens and An Evening at Mo Java.
 She read in anthology readings of Guide to More Nebraska Authors (John H. Ames Reading Series in the Heritage Room at Bennett Martin Library).
 She read for the Writers Guild in Bloomington, Indiana.
 She taught the "Writing Collaborative Intensive Workshop" at the 2018 Greater Nebraska Writers Conference.
 She lead two sessions in the "Writing the Necessary" 2018 Nebraska Writers Guild Poetry Retreat held at the Lied Lodge in Nebraska City, NE.

 In 2017, she presented at the You Are Here Conference in Omaha, the Steel Pen Creative Writers’ Conference in Indiana, and the C.D.
 Wright Conference in Arkansas.
 She also read in the A Celebration of Nebraska Books, a Nasty Women Poets anthology reading at the University of Nebraska-Lincoln.